 Intoxication Manslaughter Sentences & Punishments in Texas

 Naturally, intoxication manslaughter sentences are much more severe than regular DWI or DUI.
-In Texas, intoxication manslaughter is a second-degree felony.
-The State of Texas punishes second-degree felony convictions with 2-20 year prison sentences, and a fine of up to $10,000.
+In Texas, intoxication manslaughter is a second degree felony.
+The State of Texas punishes second degree felony convictions with 2-20 year prison sentences, and/or a fine of up to $10,000.
 In addition to fines and jail time, Texas law also requires anyone convicted in an intoxication manslaughter case to serve at least 240 hours of community service, with room for an additional 800 hours at the state’s discretion.
 However, you may be able to beat an intoxication manslaughter case, with the right help.

 How Texas Intoxication Manslaughter Charges are Beaten